IRATI/demonstrator/README.md

 In short, don't use this mode unless you know what you are doing.

 When using legacy mode, you are not using the buildroot-generated kernel and filesystem, already available in the repository.
-Instead, you have build your own VM disk image, which must contain the IRATI kernel and user-space software.
+Instead, you must build your own VM disk image, which must contain the IRATI kernel and user-space software.

 The disadvantage of this approach is that it is hard to build such an image